tjercus/ng2-civ/README.md

 npm run start.deving

 ## TODO
- - Fix bug on City not being diaplayed
- - Disallow a Road and a City on the same Tile
- - Allow 2 Settlers to work on the same Work at the same time quicker (reduce finishYear)
- - Land units should be able to move more than one square per turn
- - Support Mountains with slower movement
- - Add css for City Size nr

  # EPIC #2 City (Flesh out City concept some more)
+ - Introduce Warrior and allow it to settle in city.units
- - Introduce Buildings
+ - Introduce upkeep cost for city.units
+ - Create CityEdit modal component, activated when doubleclicking on a city
  - Introduce Production of units (depending on Cost of a unit and City production per turn)
- - Introduce Food harvested per turn
  - Growth of a City
+ - Add css for City Size nr
+ - Buildings should influence production and food

  #EPIC #3 more subtle production/tiletypes
  - Introduce Sea with Fish